alexandermendes/purify-amp-css/README.md

 [![npm version](https://badge.fury.io/js/purify-amp-css.svg)](https://badge.fury.io/js/purify-amp-css)

 AMP pages currently have a [75KB CSS limit](https://amp.dev/documentation/guides-and-tutorials/develop/style_and_layout/).

 This package aims to help you stay within that limit by monkey patching the [Node HTTP ServerResponse](https://nodejs.org/api/http.html) object, searching for any inline AMP styles, and replacing with a purified and minified version.

+As AMP pages are served from the AMP cache any performance hit taken when initially rendering the page shouldn't matter in production.

 ## Installation